giyushino/whatToEatAtUCLA/README.md

 ```

 ### Run this code
-Users can manually cd to /whatToEatAtUCLA/scripts/main.py and enter their API key, replacing the placeholder 'YOUR KEY HERE'.
+Users can manually open /scripts/main.py and enter their API key, replacing the placeholder 'YOUR KEY HERE'.
 It is recommended that users create a .env file and enter their API key there.

 ```python
 from openai import OpenAI